'Little Magnus'

 The words we never said."-Cheryl Crow,

-The June's-end photo is the very first 'Little Magnus' flower to appear in our garden, from a young start that will over the next couple of years become a large clump.
+The June's-end photo (second, right) is the very first 'Little Magnus' flower to appear in our garden, from a young start that would over the next couple of years become a large clump.

 The petals remain convexed upward for several days after the petals open, then they fold backward until they are very flat, but never take on the expected reflexed appearance of other coneflowers, making 'Little Magnus' a stand out even amidst other short compact varieties, such as the original dwarf standard 'Kim's Knee High.'